cimd/vue-eloquent-docs/docs/vue/installation.md

 # Installation

-Installing the package in your Vue 3.
+Installing the package in your Vue 3 app.

 ```sh